tomstafford/psy6422/docs/007-coding.md

 ```
 ## [1] "After 10 years you will have £ 162.89"
 ```

-Lots of people advice against using loops because they are can be slow and it isn't always obvious what they are doing.
+Lots of people advise against using loops because they are can be slow and it isn't always obvious what they are doing.
 Alternatives often exist, like vectorisation:

 ```r